 The Remington 870 is also a perfect choice for hunting small game, such as rabbits and squirrels.
-When loaded with buckshot, it is a deadly hunting shotgun for pursuing big game such as deer and feral hogs at close range.
+When loaded with buckshot, it’s a deadly hunting shotgun for pursuing big game, such as deer and feral hogs at close range.

-Finally, you can also easily change out the barrel and install a rifled barrel with better sights, turning it into an excellent slug gun capable of hunting big game at slightly longer ranges.
+Finally, you can also easily change out the barrel and install a rifled barrel with better sights.
+This quick modification turns it into an excellent slug gun capable of hunting big game at slightly longer ranges.

 With a good .30-06 hunting rifle, one can hunt the vast majority of big game in the world.
 The Remington Model 700 is a perfect choice for a hunter who wants a practical, yet reasonably priced hunting rifle.
-There is a reason why the Remington Model 700 is the most popular hunting rifle in the United States: it is accurate, reliable, and easy to use.
+There is a reason why the Remington Model 700 is the most popular hunting rifle in the United States: it’s accurate, reliable and easy to use.

-Using a high quality .30-06 hunting rifle, it’s possible to ethically take a wide variety of game including whitetail and mule deer, black bear, feral hogs, elk, mountain goat, moose, sheep, pronghorn, red deer, zebra, kudu, zebra, eland, and literally dozens of other species.
+Using a good .30-06 hunting rifle, it’s possible to ethically take a wide variety of game, including mule and whitetail deer, black bear, feral hogs, elk, mountain goat, moose, sheep, pronghorn, red deer, zebra, kudu, zebra, eland and dozens of other species.

-The .375 H&H Magnum is a must have for anyone thinking about hunting large or dangerous game.
+The .375 H&H Magnum is a must-have for anyone thinking about hunting large or dangerous game.
 This cartridge is significantly more powerful than the .30-06, but still has a manageable amount of recoil.
-A hunter armed with a .375 H&H is capable of taking down even the biggest, toughest, and most dangerous animals in the world like buffalo, elephant, and grizzly bear.
+A hunter armed with a .375 H&H is capable of taking down even the biggest, toughest animals in the world like cape buffalo, elephants, and brown bears.

 What do you think about our choices for the four hunting guns you should own in order to hunt the widest possible range of game?